-Since January 2006 Cheviot Walks has proved to be an invaluable online resource for fantastic walking routes in the Cheviots Hill.
+Since January 2006 Cheviot Walks has proved to be an invaluable online resource for fantastic walking routes in the Cheviots Hills.
 With the publication of their 45th route this month Geoff Holland from Cheviot Walks has kindly suggested some great walks for you to enjoy this Autumn.

 It is, as John Keats wrote, the “Season of mists and mellow fruitfulness” and it is also a fabulous time of year to fasten up your bootlaces and to head for the Cheviot Hills.
 Yes, the heather has long past its purple, honey-scented best and the curlew, emblem of the Northumberland National Park, has now headed to the coast for the winter months.
 However, the air is clear, the bracken has turned a brilliant copper-brown and the trees are an amazing variety of colours.